WPChill/strong-testimonials/readme.txt

 Thanks but I prefer a nice [review](https://wordpress.org/support/view/plugin-reviews/strong-testimonials).
 Casting a compatibility vote will tell others it works too.
 That feedback really helps me understand how people are using my plugins, what works well, and what still needs work.

-= Does anybody read these things? =

-That's *my* frequently asked question ;) As a reward for reading this far, leave a message [here](http://www.wpmission.com/contact) with "I read the FAQs!" in the subject line to receive one hour of WordPress support absolutely free.
-Use it to customize this plugin, resolve theme & plugin conflicts, site migrations, and so on.

 == Screenshots ==